codecrafters-io/build-your-own-redis/stage_descriptions/lists-07-fv6.md

 > RPUSH list_key <random number of elements>
 ```

-Next, it will send a `LLEN` command for the newly created list.
+Next, it will send an `LLEN` command for the newly created list.

 ```bash
 > LLEN list_key